-I’m an award-winning wine writer and Master of Wine with 33 years’ experience.
-I write for a number of publications, including Harpers, Decanter, The World of Fine Wine, Gourmet Traveller Wine, The Drinks Business and Imbibe and am one of the Three Wine Men.
+I’m an award-winning wine writer and Master of Wine with 35 years’ experience.
+I write for a number of publications, including Harpers, Decanter, The World of Fine Wine, Gourmet Traveller Wine and The Drinks Business and am one of the Three Wine Men.
 I am a co-chairman of the International Wine Challenge, the world’s most rigorously judged blind tasting competition, and have won over 30 awards for my journalism and photography.
 So far, I don’t have a red nose to show for it.

 (Here’s a longer CV below, couched in the third person to impress prospective employers.)

 Tim Atkin MW is a UK wine journalist with an international following.
-He writes for Harpers, Decanter, Gourmet Traveller Wine and Imbibe and has his own, award-winning website, timatkin.com.
-He also has a second career as a photographer whose photos have been published in The Guardian, The Daily Telegraph and the World of Fine Wine and exhibited in London, Provence, Poland and Lebanon.
+He writes for Harpers, Decanter and Gourmet Traveller Wine and has his own, award-winning website, timatkin.com.
+He also has a second career as a photographer whose photos have been published in The Guardian, The Daily Telegraph and the World of Fine Wine and exhibited in London, Mendoza, Provence, Poland and Lebanon.

 Tim has contributed to a number of books on wine, including the New World of Wine, as well as writing two of his own - Chardonnay and Vins de Pays d’Oc.
 He was also the co-author with Anthony Rose of five editions of the annual consumer guide, Grapevine.